MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 If your webpage uses certain APIs that require the webpage to be running on a web server, to use DevTools, you must start a local web server for testing.
 If you don't serve out your project on a webserver, but only instead, you use local files, you can still use DevTools, with debugging ability, by right-clicking a local `.html` file.
 Functionality of your app which specifically requires your app to be on a server won't work, and DevTools will have limited utility.

-If you installed Node.js and npm, as described above, `npx http-server` is a simple way to start a local web server:
+If you installed Node.js and npm, as described above, `npx http-server` is a simple way to start a local web server.
+For information, see [http-server: a simple static HTTP server](https://www.npmjs.com/package/http-server).

 1. In Visual Studio Code, select **File** > **Open Folder** > open the directory that contains the `.html`, `.css`, and `.js` files for a webpage, such as `C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\`.